Trekking to K2 (Chogori Peak)

 This outing combines a trek up to K2 base camp and China cultural exploration.

-high summits.
-So here you may experience breathtaking nature sceneries of the
+the high summits.
+So here you may experience breathtaking nature sceneries of

-of the area is unique with the longest glaciers in China(about 40.2
+landscape of the area is unique with the longest glaciers in China

-kilometers),crystal snow-capped peaks around lush valleys.
+kilometers), crystal snow-capped peaks around lush valleys.

 During our journey to K2, we also will visit the Kashgar, the most attraction in